Otumian-empire/swift-python/exercise20b.md

 * Abstraction
 * Encapsulation

-> OOP in Python is basically creation of classes and inheritance.
+> We shall only consider basically the creation of classes, inheritance and polymorphism.

 ### Note